When Should An Investor Sell a Value Stock?

-Selling: the Intelligent Investor Evolution
+Selling: An Investor Evolution

 I never really had a set sell strategy for most of the time that I’ve been investing.
 At times I would look at the charts of my firms displayed on Google Finance and salivate over the profit I had made.
 At other times I would look at a holding that just wasn’t going anywhere and finally decide to dump the stock.

 But both the mistakes I made and recent big wins caused me to sit down and think of the best possible sell strategies for deep value investors.

 Unlike some pundits, I don’t think that there is a single set standard that investors should be using to set their sell decisions – investing is more dynamic than that.
 When it comes down to it, there are six main reasons why you would sell a stock.
 More on those ahead.

 Benjamin Graham certainly thought so.
 Here’s one he wrote about in The Intelligent Investor:

 “The investor should have a definite selling policy for all his common stock commitments, corresponding to his buying techniques.
 Typically, he should set a reasonable profit objective on each purchase--say 50 to 100 per cent--and a maximum holding period for this objective to be realized--say, two to three years.
 Purchases not realizing the gain objective at the end of the holding period should be sold out at the market.”- Benjamin Graham

 If Graham thought we should have sell rules, who are we to argue?
 Buffett also implements sell rules, though his are heuristics and much more qualitative than Graham’s.